gamtiq/listate/README.md

 * `store: object` - Store for which listener should be added/registered.
 * `listener: Function | object` - Specifies listener that should be called on a state change.
 Can be a function or an object that defines listener settings/details.
-* `listener.callback: Function` - Listener that should be called on a state change.
+* `listener.handle: Function` - Listener that should be called on a state change.
 * `listener.context: object` (optional) - Object that should be used as `this` value when calling the listener.
+* `listener.data: any` (optional) - Any data that should be passed into the listener.
 * `listener.filter: (state) => state.part` (optional) - Function (selector) to extract state part
 which will be used inside `when` to determine whether the listener should be called.
 By default the entire state will be used.